IBM/example-bank/README.md

 - Build and push image

 ```
-cd loyalty-user-cleanup-utility
+cd bank-user-cleanup-utility

 mvn package
-docker build -t <your_repo>/loyalty-user-cleanup-utility:1.0-SNAPSHOT .
+docker build -t <your_repo>/bank-user-cleanup-utility:1.0-SNAPSHOT .
-docker push <your_repo>//loyalty-user-cleanup-utility:1.0-SNAPSHOT
+docker push <your_repo>/bank-user-cleanup-utility:1.0-SNAPSHOT
 ```

 - Update the image name in the `job.yaml` file to point at the image in the repository used above.

 - Create secrets for the erasure service.

 The erasure service requires three secrets to communicate with the PostgreSQL database and App ID.
-The `loyalty-db-secret` was defined previously, as it's used by the other services.
+The `bank-db-secret` was defined previously, as it's used by the other services.
 The two secrets are:

-1. `loyalty-appid-secret`: This secret defines environment variables for connecting the App ID, and includes the following parameters:
+1. `bank-appid-secret`: This secret defines environment variables for connecting the App ID, and includes the following parameters:
 ```
-kubectl create secret generic loyalty-appid-secret --from-literal=APPID_TENANTID=<tenant id> --from-literal=APPID_SERVICE_URL=https://us-south.appid.cloud.ibm.com
+kubectl create secret generic bank-appid-secret --from-literal=APPID_TENANTID=<tenant id> --from-literal=APPID_SERVICE_URL=https://us-south.appid.cloud.ibm.com
 ```

-2. `loyalty-iam-secret`: This secret uses the IAM key to allow the service to authenticate to AppId.
+2. `bank-iam-secret`: This secret uses the IAM key to allow the service to authenticate to AppId.
 ```
-kubectl create secret generic loyalty-iam-secret --from-literal=IAM_APIKEY=<IAM_KEY> --from-literal=IAM_SERVICE_URL=https://iam.cloud.ibm.com/identity/token
+kubectl create secret generic bank-iam-secret --from-literal=IAM_APIKEY=<IAM_KEY> --from-literal=IAM_SERVICE_URL=https://iam.cloud.ibm.com/identity/token
 ```

 Here are the steps to retrieve this token: